jftuga/date_gap_finder/README.md

-  help        Help about any command insert      insert missing CSV entries search      search CSV files for missing dates
+  help        Help about any command insert      insert missing CSV entries search      search CSV files for missing dates stats       Show CSV file statistics

 Flags:
-  -a, --amount int         a maximum, numeric duration (default -1) -c, --column int         CSV column number (starts at zero) -D, --debug int          enable verbose debugging, set to 999 or 9999 -d, --delimiter string   CSV delimiter (default ",") -f, --format string      use this date/time format; See https://github.com/nleeper/goment#format -h, --help               help for date_gap_finder -n, --noheader           set if CSV file does not have header line
+  -a, --amount int         a maximum, numeric duration (default -1) -B, --begin string       only consider dates on or after this date -c, --column int         CSV column number (starts at zero) -D, --debug int          enable verbose debugging, set to 999 or 9999 -d, --delimiter string   CSV delimiter (default ",") -E, --end string         only consider dates on or before this date -f, --format string      use this date/time format; See https://github.com/nleeper/goment#format -h, --help               help for date_gap_finder -n, --noheader           set if CSV file does not have header line